 People forget that during the 70’s the players weren’t getting rich off of the NFL.
 Many players had extra jobs and did other things to make money.
 Often times they would meet, work with, or become friends with the fans.
 You can still see it with some of the Raiders kids and grandkids who are online still repping the silver and black.
 With fans. the Raiders were not considered celebrities but literal family members.

-The most beloved player of them all was Ken Stabler.
+The fans were close to the players but the most beloved player of them all was Ken Stabler.
 Mix part Clint Eastwood, part Johnny Cash, a little Kid Rock, and Part Johnny Unitas and you had Ken Stabler.

-The Raiders were flat out hated; by everyone.
+The Raiders were flat out hated; by everyone, including some in the media.
 Since the merger Raider owner Al Davis felt screwed by the AFL and the NFL because he felt they had told him he would become their commissioner.
 Al Davis from then on was a renegade and it was us against the world.
 The Raiders constantly had one of the best teams in the NFL and the loudest home crowd but because they never had won a Super Bowl, they were shredded in the media.

 I rarely get into twitter wars but I got into 2 of them yesterday.
 Two clueless east coast writers said Stabler wasn’t all that talented.
 Are you kidding me?
 Bear Bryant, the Alabama coaching Icon called Stabler the greatest quarterback he ever coached.
 John Madden said the same thing and said even today if he needed to have one quarterback for one drive, he’d pick Ken Stabler to run that drive.
 Raider hater and Denver Bronco great Tom Jackson said Stabler was as good as any QB to ever play the game.